Ujams Cbriel kicked off his career in the year 2004 and has starred in numerous Nollywood movies.

 Hoping to organise our market and reasonable distribution of production budget.
 High production values.
 Integrity, Honesty, Professionalism, Respect, training and a general reorientation

 That point when anybody finds peace and learns a good lesson from watching me interpret my character in a movie and then decide to change for the better.
 I must note here that I received a call from London at the height COVID-19 pandemic about some nurses who relax their patients with Nollywood movies.
 Mine was mostly played.

 What’s your advice to younger and emerging actors?

 if you find passion and purpose doing it, go ahead.
 Be professional about it.
 Acting is not for lazy people.

 Are you proud of the path you are and who you are becoming?

 I left Nursing in the USA for Acting.
 Sometimes I look at myself and say boy you are insane.
 I guess that’s why acting means more to me.
-Yes, I am proud knowing how therapeutic the work of art is.
-I am happy I made it to the this great industry “NOLLYWOOD”.
+Yes, I am proud to know how therapeutic the work of art is.
+I am happy I made it to this great industry “NOLLYWOOD”.